Protelis/Protelis-Demo/README.md

 - `02-kotlin-helloworld`: Same as above but in Kotlin;
 - `03-java-socket`: Java implementation using sockets to make nodes communicate.
 - `04-kotlin-socket`: Same as above but in Kotlin.
+- `05-java-mqtt`: Java implementation using MQTT protocol to make nodes communicate.
+- `06-kotlin-mqtt`: Same as above but in Kotlin.

 ## Usage